 The 46 yo, ended up in ICU on BiPAP, I hope he got better and was discharged.
 The 72 yo, ended up intubated, ended up in ICU as well, and never came off the ventilator.
 A fellow RN, a great friend, has an uncle with an extensive medical history, who was intubated, and finally, after six weeks of hell on Earth, is extubated and recovering.

 Two careers, fulfill two distinct pleasures/interests in my life, two completely opposite itches 🙂 one provides safe heaven from the other.
 About a month ago, I thought of taking the camera with me and documenting what I see and what is happening.
-As an alternative to a big camera (which is actually small), I thought of using the cell phone.
+As an alternative to a big camera (which is actually small), I thought of using a cell phone.
 But a decision had to be made, I’ll be either photographer during the shift or an RN.
 Doing both, I know for a FACT, I’d miss a patient who would be decompensating and would die.

 I hear that some States are opening up and can get back to normal.
 I wonder when we will be able to do so.
 What will be that normal?
 How we, as citizens, will act toward one another?
 When will Angela take the camera in her hand, enter the ZONE, her happy place, and start photographing the newborn child?
 When and how Picture Perfect NY will reopen and let’s be real – who will come and pay for this allowing not just us service as a small business – photography/portrait studio but allow us to make a living and provide for the family?
 I’m wondering when our parents will be able to get back to work as well?
 I’m wondering when we will have the family dinners?
 When will I see my elderly grandma, face-to-face?
 I’m wondering…